garrandall/popular-music-data/tracks/so-in-love-with-two-mikaila.md

 Don't want to fight another night
 Just want to make it right
 C'mon
-Ooh, my number one, oh, my number two
+Oh, my number one, oh, my number two
 Somebody tell me what I'm supposed to do
 My number one, my number two
 Somebody tell me